Python And AI: Why Learning Python Might Be A Good Idea

 But why do we see Python mentioned so often alongside AI topics?
 It’s because, in some form or another, Python is used a lot in the AI world.
 These are the three ways Python is used in AI:

-1. First, there’s the AI that generates (and runs) Python code.
+1. First, the AI can generate and run Python code.

 2. Secondly, you can use Python to leverage the many AI and machine learning libraries and create cool products.